Skip to Content

 Topic: (Re)reading ‘Women’s Liberation’

-This course revisits the ‘Women’s Liberation Movement’ of the 1970s through the critical practice of ‘eventalization,’ pulling apart its apparent coherence.
-We look at movement writing (including newsletters, magazines, manifestos), autobiography, film, and ephemera from the period, working with several Canadian archives.
-Central interests are what might be called style–rhetorics, figures, emotions, atmosphere; direct actions and revolutionary imaginations; concepts of ‘woman’ and ‘women’ as unstable and contested.
-We think about the WLM occurring within and against capitalism, colonialism, regimes of race, heteronormativity, and binary gender.
-The course is an inclusive, 2SLGBTQ-positive space and is for anyone interested in learning how to think historically, investigate critical concepts in their moment of messy eruption, and consider political memory as a complex, embodied inheritance.
+This course takes a historical materialist and intersectional approach to the ‘Women’s Liberation’ movement of the 1970s as moment of political eruption.
+We look at archival materials, media representations from the period, as well as recent scholarship on ambivalent relations to this complex, haunting past.
+Our materials include movement publications, autobiography, film, and ephemera from the period, as we work with several Canadian archives.
+Our central interests are rhetorics, figures, emotions, atmosphere; practices, direct actions, imaginations; concepts of ‘woman’ and ‘women’ as unstable and contested.
+We pay particular attention to the analysis of social reproduction as a legacy of the WLM and work to understand the movement as occurring within and against capitalism, colonialism, regimes of race, heteronormativity, and binary gender.
+The course will be an inclusive, 2SLGBTQ-positive space and is for anyone interested in learning how to think historically, investigate critical concepts in their moment of messy eruption, and consider political memory as a complex, embodied inheritance.

 ENGL 5900F/4609A: Selected Topic in English Studies I